agheadley/halite/README.md

 ```

-# Startup
+# Startup - /+page.svelte

-- grab asssessments and all pupil (add intake) , groups , config into memory
+- checks for new groups, conduct and contacts (depends on config.update)

+- $pupils (with conduct, pre, base, overall and tg, hse etc)
+- $groups
+- $config

 # Overview